Hjorthmedh/RGCmorphology/ms/intro.md

 where adding additional features only improved the performance marginally.

-### Confusion matrix
+### Classification and the confusion matrix

 The confusion matrix summarizes the predictions of a classifier.
 Each row represents one of the five genetic types, and each column lists the predicted types.
 Correctly classified RGCs are counted on the leading diagonal.
 For each RGC, we created a test set containing all RGCs except that cell, trained the classifier, and then predicted the type of the RGC that was held back.
+The classification of individual cells was generated in the same way as for the confusion matrix, using the leave one out method, and the results verified with cross-validation.

 ### Feature Space Plot